Saturday, January 26, 2013

 Many people have shared their testimonials about answered prayers and special intentions, and that's how the church became a popular pilgrimage site among Filipino Christians.
 Throughout the years, people may change, and almost everything in its surroundings may have changed, but the image remains the icon of faith to devoted Filipino Christians.

 On this day, I got the chance to visit Quiapo church and celebrate the feast of the Black Nazarene for the first time.
 Light rain showered upon us while entering the church, but it was still a blessing.
-It was a tremendous devotional experience as I strengthened my faith and expressed my spiritual vow.
+It was a tremendous devotional experience as I strengthened my faith and expressed my spiritual vow

-There's a long procession of the replica of the Black Nazarene around the streets of Manila, and it is flocked by more than a million devotees who tried to reach out to the divine image.
+There's a long procession of replicas of the Black Nazarene around the streets of Manila, and it is flocked by more than a million devotees who have tried to reach out to the divine image.
 Unique clothes with a printed image of the Nazarene are rubbed in the image, which is believed to bring a miracle or a blessing.
 I have never seen it personally, but I want to witness the scenario even once in a lifetime.

-Our devotion reminds us to be positive and continue our lives; improve and make them better; serve others; love unconditionally; and become a guiding light.
+Our devotion reminds us to be positive and continue our lives, improve and make them better, serve others, love unconditionally, and become a guiding light.

 © 2013 Del Cusay